BasmaElhoseny01/Git-and-Github-commands/stls.md

     -position parm:Iterator pointing to a single element to be removed from the set.
     -Removes from the set container either a single element -Complexity:amortized constant.
-    -return:An iterator pointing to the element immediately following position prior(before) to the element being erased.
+    -return:An iterator pointing to the element immediately following position prior(before) to the element being erased .
 If no such element exists, end() is returned.
     */
     multist.erase(++multist.begin());//1 2nf element
     cout<<endl;